NeleWandel/TDS/docs/source/API.rst

 - gray (displays everything in grayscale)
 - baw (displays everything in black and white)
 | ``orientation`` has two valid variables:
-- 1, which takes the screenshot in portrait mode
+- :const:`1`, which takes the screenshot in portrait mode
-- 2, which takes the screenshot in horizontal mode
+- :const:`2`, which takes the screenshot in horizontal mode
 | ``fullscreen`` has two valid variables:
-- 'off', hides all menu areas
+- :const:`off`, hides all menu areas
-- 'on', shows all menu areas
+- :const:`on`, shows all menu areas

 Histogram
 ---------